-What is visible is the management and maintenance by the Trust of some of the most important green spaces in the Suburb, including Sunshine Corner and Central Square which we took over in 2022.
+We manage and maintain some of the most important green spaces in the Suburb, including Sunshine Corner and Central Square.
 We also manage and maintain many other smaller green spaces and gardens, as well as tennis courts and allotments.
 We are also working on improving understanding of the Suburb through walks, talks, exhibitions and conferences for residents and also for the many overseas academics, architects and other visitors who want to see this unique place for themselves.